Safe Baby Sleep

 Train Your Caregivers

 You may faithfully put baby to sleep on his back but do others caring for your infant do the same?
 Unaccustomed stomach sleeping is when a baby who normally sleeps on his back is placed on his stomach or side to sleep.
 This bumps up baby’s risk for SIDS by 7-8 times!
-These deaths usually happen under the care of a child care provider, friend or grandparent who doesn’t know the ABC’s of safe sleep.
-Share our ABC’s of Safe Infant Sleep card with all caregivers and put a copy near baby’s bed as an ongoing reminder.
+These deaths usually happen under the care of a child care provider, friend or grandparent who doesn’t know the ABC’s of safe baby sleep.
+Share our ABC’s of Safe Baby Sleep card with all caregivers and put a copy near baby’s bed as an ongoing reminder.

 Can every case of SIDS be prevented?
-Probably not, but practicing the ABC’s of safe sleep gives peace of mind that you’ve done everything possible to reduce your baby’s SIDS risks.
+Probably not, but practicing the ABC’s of safe baby sleep gives peace of mind that you’ve done everything possible to reduce your baby’s SIDS risks.